 Although rhubarb is technically a vegetable, we typically enjoy it more as a dessert.
 Soon you’ll find the tall, red stalks at your famers’ market.
 Look for firm, crisp, plump stalks and perky leaves with good colour.
 Never eat the leaves: they’re poisonous.

 The traditional way to cook rhubarb is to wash the stalks and cut them into small pieces, and then stew them until tender.
 There is no need to add much water as rhubarb already contains a great deal of it that comes out during cooking.
 While still hot, sugar is added to balance out the acidity.
 There’s no shortage of recipes available thanks to social media and foodies – even for roasted rhubarb….
-I get the concept; caramelized roasted root vegetables are delicious, but through experimentation I can tell you that it just doesn’t seem viable.
+I get the concept; caramelized roasted root vegetables are delicious, but through experimentation I can tell you that it just doesn’t seem viable for this one.
 You end up with a baking sheet full of water and soggy rhubarb.
 Like roasting strawberries, don’t be fooled.

 When I was a small child, I’d steal a cup of sugar and sit in the rhubarb patch behind my grandmother’s garage eating to my heart’s content.
 Sitting there for hours in the quiet of the garden, I’d hear creaking and snapping noises all around me.
 My grandmother told me that rhubarb screams as it grows.
 She was referring to the rapid almost an inch per day growth of rhubarb and the noises it makes as it shoots up.